budiardjo/Weekend_Linux/README.md

 | 0x07ff3000 | 0x07ffffff |ACPI NVS  |
 | 0xffff0000 | 0xffffffff |Reserved  |

+   - memory from 0xF0000-0xFFFFF is reserved for the system BIOS.
+Also, since system BIOS has become more complex over the years, many platforms also use 0xE0000-0xEFFFF for system BIOS

    - in modern linux it start with start_kernel() https://elixir.bootlin.com/linux/v4.14.320/source/init/main.c#L512